Leningsv/jobsity-challenge-calendar/README.md

 include a city.
 1. Display reminders on the calendar view in the correct time order.
 1. Allow the user to select color when creating a reminder and display it appropriately.
 1. Ability to edit reminders – including changing text, city, time and color.
-(Except day for project structure)
 1. Add a weather service call from a free API such as Open Weather Map, and get the weather forecast (ex.
 Rain) for the date of the calendar reminder based on the city
 1. Unit Test (excluded - for making this project only use manual test)